 National space legislation

 The Act on Space Activities entered into force on 23 January 2018.
 The Act is supplemented by the Decree of the Ministry of Economic Affairs and Employment on Space Activities.
+Reasoning of the provisions, impact analysis and other background information can be found in the Government Proposal.

 The objective of the Act is to provide space activities carried on in Finland with a clear framework, smooth authorisation process and uniform operator obligations.
 A predictable and legally clear operating environment promotes the competitiveness and growth of and a safe and secure operating environment for space industry and helps attract new actors and investments to Finland.
 The starting point is a positive approach towards space activities.